Efficient methanol production on the dark side of a prestellar core: Origin of gaseous methanol in H-MM1

 The fit was made to the cross-sectional profile along an axis going through the methanol peak at RA 16:27:59.5, Dec. -24:33:30 (J2000).
 The axis is tilted with respect to the R.A. axis by $25^\circ$.
-According to this fit, the number densities at methanol peak and at the spine of cloud are $\sim 4\times10^5\,{\rm cm}^{-3}$ and $\sim 1\times 10^6\,{\rm cm}^{-3}$, respectively.
-The separation between these points is approximately $10\arcsec$ (1,200\,au).
+According to this fit, the number densities at methanol peak and at the spine of cloud are $\sim 3.8\times10^5\,{\rm cm}^{-3}$ and $\sim 9.2\times 10^5\,{\rm cm}^{-3}$, respectively.
+The separation between these points is approximately $10\arcsec$ (1,400\,au).
 We assumed that the gravitational field at the methanol peak is dominated by the mass contained in a circular region of a radius of $10\arcsec$, centered at the crossing of the cloud spine and the cross-sectional axis.
-This mass is $0.08\,M_\odot$.
-The Brunt-V{\"a}is{\"a}l{\"a} frquency obtained is $N \sim 1.4\times10^{-12}$\,Hz (period 140,000 yr).
-The multiplication $N$ by the apparent wavelength gives a phase velocity of $\sim 240\,{\rm m\,s^{-1}}$.
+This mass is $0.11\,M_\odot$.
+The Brunt-V{\"a}is{\"a}l{\"a} frequency obtained is $N \sim 1.3\times10^{-12}$\,Hz (period 150,000 yr).
+The multiplication of $N$ by the apparent wavelength gives a phase velocity of $\sim 260\,{\rm m\,s^{-1}}$.
 This should correspond to the average speed of the sheared flow.

-The fact that the flow is subject to KHI imposes a condition to the velocity shear: the Richardson number, defined by ${\rm Ri} = \frac{N^2}{(\partial{v}/\partial{z})^2}$, is less than $1/4$.
-The implied minimum shear is $\sim 2.8\times 10^{-12}\,{\rm s}^{-1}$ or $\sim 90\, \kms\,{\rm pc}^{-1}$.
-This value exceeds the north-south velocity gradient derived from the molecular line maps by a factor of 4-5.
+In case the flow is subject to KHI, a condition is imposed to the velocity shear: the Richardson number, defined by ${\rm Ri} = \frac{N^2}{(\partial{v}/\partial{z})^2}$, is less than $1/4$.
+The implied minimum shear is $\sim 2.6\times 10^{-12}\,{\rm s}^{-1}$ or $\sim 80\, \kms\,{\rm pc}^{-1}$.
+This value exceeds the north-south velocity gradient derived from the molecular line maps by a factor of 4.
 Assuming that the velocity at the outer boundary of the shear layer does not exceed $400\,{\rm m\,s^{-1}}$, which is the typical non-thermal velocity far from the core, the maximum thickness of the layer is approximately 1000\,au.
 This estimate agrees with the thickness of the methanol layer.

-We conjecture that vorticity in the shear layer can accelerate dust grains to velocities deviating from the mean flow, and induce grain-grain sollisions, in the same manner as Kolmogorov-type turbulence discussed in the previous section.
-However, the energy spectrum in a vortex sheet differs from that in fully developed turbulence which has $E(k) \propto k^{-5/3}$, where $k$ is the wave number, and $\int_0^\infty E(k) dk$ is the average kinetic energy per unit mass.
-Kraichnan suggested that, because of the conservation of the mean-square vorticity for two-dimensional turbulence in an invisced fluid, the energy spectrum at the smallest scales should have the form $E(k) \propto k^{-3} \left\{\ln(k/k_1)\right\}^{-1/3}$ for $k\gg k_1$, where $k_1$ is the wavenumber at which vorticity is pumped in (\citealt{1967PhFl...10.1417K}; \citealt{1971JFM....47..525K}).
-Numerical studies of two-dimensional turbulence give $E(k) \propto k^{-\gamma}$, where $3 < \gamma < 4$ (e.g., \citealt{1988JFM...193..475G}; \citealt{2011PhRvE..84b6318A}).
-These energy spectra correspond to steeper velocity scaling laws than the Kolmogorov spectrum; the exponent $\gamma = 3$ gives $v \propto l$, and $\gamma = 4$ is equivalent to $v \propto l^{3/2}$.